 – John Benfatti, RYSEC Member

-Since March 31, 2003, the Riverdale Yonkers Society for Ethical Culture, in partnership with Congregation Tehillah and the Hebrew Institute of Riverdale (HIR), has faithfully operated an emergency overnight shelter for six homeless men.
+Since March 31, 2003, the Riverdale Yonkers Society for Ethical Culture, in partnership with Congregation Tehillah and the Hebrew Institute of Riverdale (HIR), has faithfully operated an emergency overnight shelter for up to six homeless men, and now for up to six homeless women.
 Our shelter operates on Monday nights only.

 Homeless individuals seeking help are able to get services in New York City by going to a drop in center.
-One drop in center exists in the Bronx.
-It is called the Living Room/Safe Haven.
-At a drop in center individuals are able to receive social, health and medical services.
+One drop-in center exists in the Bronx: the Living Room/Safe Haven.
+At a drop-in center individuals are able to receive social, health and medical services.
 Included in the social services is finding affordable permanent housing.